1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Smoking tobacco

-• Weakness of the lower esophageal sphincter muscle
+• Lower esophageal sphincter muscle is weak.

 Treatment